Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 The proponents of the study even emphasize that astaxanthin has a “potential role of astaxanthin in promoting eye health.”

-To make use of the benefits of astaxanthin in treating corneal ulcer in dogs, make sure you include dog-safe foods loaded with this antioxidant and keto-carotenoid in his regular meals.
+To make use of the benefits of astaxanthin in treating canine corneal ulceration, make sure you include dog-safe foods loaded with this antioxidant and keto-carotenoid in your regular meals.
 Prime examples of these include red trout and salmon.

 Make a DIY green tea eye compress.